 VASPA is being introduced in stages.
 Phase 1 of VASPA is in effect.
 Phase 1 includes the provisions of VASPA which relate to ‘registration’, enforcement, penalties and offences.
 Phase 2 of VASPA is expected to commence in 2022 and will bring into force the remaining provisions of the VASPA, including the ‘licensing’ requirement for virtual asset custodians and trading platform operators, the sandbox licensing regime and other elements of VASPA.
 As Phase 2 in not yet in effect, entities which will be subject to the licensing regime will need to complete the registration process with CIMA in the first instance and then complete the licensing process once in effect.

 Ongoing obligations include; Annual Fees, Updated Information, Beneficial Owners, AML Officers, Transfer of Shares, Annual Audit, AML Obligations, Compliance and Reporting, Auditor’s Report, Licensees, Penalties, Powers of CIMAl, AEOL, Data Privacy and others.

-Read the full list of obligations in our Guidance Notes here.
+Read the full list of obligations in our Guidance Note here.

 Note: this publication is for general guidance and is not intended to be a substitute for specific legal advice.
 Specialist advice should be sought about specific circumstances.
 If you would like further information please contact Stuarts Walker Hersant Humphries.